yasser797/biomass-toolbox/README.md

 # Point Cloud Processing and Volume Calculation
-This Python script allows you to load and process a point cloud, ultimately calculating and displaying the volume of its convex hull.

 To set up your Conda environment using the `environment.yml` file, follow these steps: